codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 Pipelines that belong to a project will mention it below their name so it is very easy to understand which pipelines belong to a project and which do not.

+## Data retention for pipeline builds and logs
+Codefresh retains build and log data for pipelines for a period of six months, for both on-premises and SaaS installation configurations.

+For on-premises, for configuration details, see [Retention policy for builds and logs in ArtifactHub](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#retention-policy-for-builds-and-logs){:target="\_blank"}.

 ## Related articles
 [Global pipeline settings]({{site.baseurl}}/docs/pipelines/configuration/pipeline-settings/)